angelo-angonezi/pytree/README.md

 Installation:
 1. Clone this repository
-2. Change file permissions with 'chmod' (eg. 'chmod 777 pytree.py')
+2. Change file permissions with 'chmod' (e.g. 'chmod 777 pytree.py')
 3. Add pytree.py to path or as an alias in bash_aliases file

 Usage: